My-IT-SCM/Mineflayer-Alt-Auth/README.md

     cacheFile: path.join(__dirname, "./cache.json"), // Cache location
     provider: "thealtening", // Provider can be 'thealtening' and 'easymc' }),
-  version: "1.12.2", // Other arguments same as Mineflayer.creteBot
+  version: "1.12.2", // Other arguments same as Mineflayer.createBot
 });

 ```